Japan payroll and tax overview.

 New Employees in Japan

 Employees are obliged to be registered for the Social Insurances within 5 days of the employment.
 Part-time workers are included as far as the working time is 3/4 or more than that of normal employees.
-The office and each director/employee should be registered at the local Social Insurance Office (and Health Insurance Association or Qualified Pension Fund, if applicable).
-It does not matter what nationality the employee has (i.e., secondee) unless special treatments apply to certain countries such as Germany, Korea, the USA, the UK, Australia, Canada, France, Belgium, Netherlands and Czech.
-As of Oct.
-2019, Japan concluded the Social Security Agreement with 20 countries to eliminate dual coverage of the social security.
+Additionally, even if their working hours are less than 3/4 of the normal employees, part-time workers may still qualify if they meet specific criteria and are employed by companies of a certain size.
+This rule is applicable to companies with more than 100 employees from October 2022, and more than 50 employees from October 2024.
+The office and each director/employee should be registered at the local Pension Office (and Health Insurance Association or Qualified Pension Fund, if applicable).
+It does not matter what nationality the employee has (i.e., secondee) unless special treatments apply to certain countries such as Germany, Korea, U.S.A., U.K., Australia, Canada, France, Belgium, Netherlands and Czech.
+As of Dec 2023, Japan concluded the Social Security Agreement with 22 countries to eliminate dual coverage of the social security.

 Expat new starts must provide the following information when registering with the authorities: